Tragic Case: Former Raiders Player Henry Ruggs III Sentenced to Prison for Fatal Drunken Crash

 Deputy Chief District Attorney Eric Bauman handles thousands of cases, but has kept Ruggs’ file prominently on his desk for nearly two years.
 He said that he has stopped at the monument to Tintor and has left tennis balls for Max.

 “It was a horrendous case,” Bauman said.
 “The thing that stays with me the most…the crash didn’t kill her.
-She could have survived the impact and led a completely normal life.
+She might have survived the impact and led a completely normal life.
 But she was burned to death, and her dog was burned to death, and she suffered.
-She’s after me.
+She’s following me.
 I drive through the monument all the time and I stop and it just never leaves my head.

 Tintor, who was 23 years old, and Max, died of thermal injuries, a coroner ruled in December 2021.

-In May, around the time of the guilty plea, the Clark County District Office issued a statement saying they believed issues with the search warrant to draw Ruggs’s blood at the hospital could have caused the charge of driving under the influence was discarded, in case of not agreeing to the guilty plea.
+In May, around the time of the guilty plea, the Clark County District Office issued a statement saying they believed issues with the search warrant to draw Ruggs’s blood at the hospital might have caused the charge of driving under the influence was discarded, in case of not agreeing to the guilty plea.

 Earlier this year, the Clark County District Attorney’s Office, along with the Las Vegas Metropolitan Police and Mothers Against Drunk Driving, lobbied for initiative laws that would increase punishments for cases similar to Ruggs’.
 Both initiatives were rejected by the state legislature.